-You must complete all the previous sections in this topic before installing MAM server.
+• You must complete all the previous sections in this topic before installing MAM server.
 See the list of steps at the beginning of this topic.
-On the MAM Server Host, do the following.

 - 1. If you are installing the MAM Server on its own host and not on the same host where you installed another server (such as Moab Server), verify you completed the steps to prepare the host.
 See 3.2.1 Preparing the Host (RPM). - 2.
 Install the MAM Server RPM: